Thomas-Flitcroft/Batch-Duration-Monitoring/README.md

 | Medium   | 50%        |
 | Large  | 80%       |
 | Extra Large  | 95%       |

-  - **3. The time since the first batch run**

-    - Summaries of each batch run are saved and re-processed in subsequent batch runs to analyse new data against old data.
-As time goes on, the amount of historical data that needs to be re-processed grows, which increases the batch run time.

 - Each client is assigned a random 'start date' for their first ever batch run between 2022-10-01 and 2023-02-01